 Be sure to check your state’s rules about accepting legal payments via PayPal to ensure you’re able to stay compliant.

-Final notes on lawyer payment methods
+Final notes on payment methods

-While today’s technology makes many potential payment methods for law firms available, not all options are suitable for all firms.
-For many law firms, looking for an option that works with other firm tools (such as practice management software) and that allows them to accept multiple payment methods is the best all-in-one payment solution.
+That being said: While today’s technology makes a variety of potential payment methods available, not all options are suitable for law firms.
+You should look for an all-in-one solution that integrates with other firm tools (such as practice management software) and allows them to accept multiple payment methods.

 The information in this article applies only to US practices.
 This post is provided for informational purposes only.
 It does not constitute legal, business, or accounting advice.